mitodl/ocw-data-parser/README.md

 from ocw_data_parser import OCWParser

 your_parser = OCWParser("path/to/course_dir/", "path/to/output/destination/")
-# Extract the media files and master json locally inside output directory for each course directory in course_dir
+# Extract the media files and parsed json locally inside output directory for each course directory in course_dir
 your_parser.extract_media_locally()
 # Extract media files hosted on the Akamai cloud
 your_parser.extract_foreign_media_locally()